-The nation’s medical systems are so overwhelmed that on September 2 of this year, The American Nurses Association requested² the Department of Health and Human Services to declare a national crisis regarding the ongoing nursing shortage.
-The professional association noted that the summer 2021 surge of the Delta variant of the virus had pushed an already-chronic problem into crisis mode, putting patients at risk.³
+The nation’s medical systems are so overwhelmed that on September 2 of this year, The American Nurses Association requested the Department of Health and Human Services to declare a national crisis regarding the ongoing nursing shortage.² The professional association noted that the summer 2021 surge of the Delta variant of the virus had pushed an already-chronic problem into crisis mode, putting patients at risk.³

-In August of this year, nearly 70% of Florida hospitals 4 were experiencing critical staffing shortages as they were reaching full capacity.
-Medical facilities across the nation were limiting elective, non-emergency surgeries 5 and procedures.
+In August of this year, nearly 70% of Florida hospitals were experiencing critical staffing shortages as they were reaching full capacity.4 Medical facilities across the nation were limiting elective, non-emergency surgeries and procedures.5

 As cases continued to flood in, hospitals have had to respond to staffing shortages while still providing ongoing and acute care for COVID-19 patients, emergency room visitors, and those with chronic conditions.
 At the same time, limited talent pools and intense competition forced some hospitals to recruit medical and nursing students and to hire short-term contract healthcare workers.

 In the early days of the pandemic, states with lower infection rates could send qualified medical professionals to virus hotspots, where rates skyrocketed beyond what local providers could manage.
 The phenomenon of transient, “traveling” medical professionals became a significant occupational niche.
 Nurses, doctors, and specialists traveled to hard-hit pandemic cities to help mitigate infection rates and staffing shortages.
 Lighting struck our practice, we lost power and breaker boxes.
 In all my years in medicine I had never experienced anything like this.
 Thankfully Weave took a lot of weight off my shoulders.
 In seconds, I was able to send our phone lines to my cell through the Weave app & answer client calls. ~Angel | Weave Customer

 Weave's Smart Technology Helps Do More with Less Effort